MiloBuwalda/uva-prog-c/40 Problem sets/30 Problem set 3/30 Hacker Edition.md

 [^6]: Leverage that assumption!

+  If you’d like to play with the staff’s own implementation of  find in the appliance, you may execute the below.

+      ~cs50/hacker3/find

 * Now that sort (presumably) works, it’s time to improve upon search, the other function that lives in helpers.c.
 Notice that our version implements “linear search,” whereby search looks for value by iterating over the integers